Shubham235Chandra/LeafCare-Image-Analysis/README.md

 - **Image Upload**: Users can upload images of plant leaves to diagnose potential diseases.
 - **Disease Prediction**: Utilizes a trained CNN model to classify diseases from images.
 - **Interactive UI**: Built with Streamlit, offering an intuitive user interface for easy interaction.

+## Interactive Web App

+For an interactive experience, you can visit and use the web application hosted on Hugging Face Spaces at [LeafCare on Hugging Face Spaces](https://huggingface.co/spaces/Shubham235/LeafCare).

 ## Getting Started